Kedarnath-7/Mini-LinkedIn-Like-Community-Platform/README.md

-# LinkedClone - Mini LinkedIn Community Platform
+# Mini-LinkedIn Like Community Platform

 A modern, full-stack social networking platform built for the Ciaan Cyber Tech internship application.
 This project demonstrates comprehensive web development skills with a focus on user experience, real-time interactions, and professional design.